alexdebelka/navira_v1/NEW_FEATURES_SUMMARY.md

    - Geographic distribution of patients
    - Recruitment percentage by city
    - Territory overlap with competitors
+   - **Neighbor Flow Analysis**: Where patients from specific neighborhoods go for treatment

 2. **Competitive Analysis**:
    - Top 5 competitors identification